On gluing and splitting series invariants of plumbed 3-manifolds: On the splitting move

 \section{On the splitting move}

-Neumann showed that two plumbed $3$-manifolds obtained from two forests $F_1$ and $F_2$ admit an orientation-preserving diffeomorphism if and only if $F_1$ and $F_2$ are related by a sequence of the moves from Figure \ref{fig:Neumann} together with the splitting move ($\mathrm{D}_{e,u}$) in Figure \ref{fig:splitting} \cite{neumann2006invariant}.
+Neumann showed that if two plumbed $3$-manifolds obtained from two forests $F_1$ and $F_2$ admit an orientation-preserving diffeomorphism, then $F_1$ and $F_2$ are related by a sequence of the moves from Figure \ref{fig:Neumann} together with the splitting move ($\mathrm{D}_{e,u}$) in Figure \ref{fig:splitting} \cite{neumann2006invariant}.
 There the weight $e$ is an arbitrary integer and $u\geq 1$.
 For $u\geq 2$, this move relates a tree with a disjoint union of trees $\Gamma_1, \dots, \Gamma_u$.

 For $Q=A_1$, Ri showed that his $(q,t)$-series is not invariant under the splitting move \cite{ri2023refined}.
 Here, we make explicit how our $(q,t)$-series in the case of arbitrary root lattices varies under the splitting move.